marp-team/marp-cli/docs/bespoke-template/transitions.md

 ## Morphing animations

-View Transitions API also provides smooth moving animation during the transition, for specific two elements in before and after the transition.
-It's very similar to PowerPoint's Morph transition and Keynote's Magic Move.
+View Transitions API also provides smooth moving animation during the transition, for specific two elements before and after the transition.
+It gives a very similar effect to PowerPoint's Morph transition and Keynote's Magic Move, just by simple CSS declarations.

 If there were marked elements with the same name by [`view-transition-name` CSS property][view-transition-name] in a old page and new page between transition, the `bespoke` template will apply morphing animation automatically.